splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/2-put-together/02-01-fly-plan.md

 ## Feature Plan

-The key features are the spider, fly, event loop, and timer.
+The key features are the spider, fly, event loop, and time.

 ### The Spider